nickbrandt/GitLab/doc/getting-started/subscription.md

 1. Log into the [Customers Portal](https://customers.gitlab.com/customers/sign_in).
 1. In a separate browser tab, visit [GitLab.com](https://gitlab.com) to ensure you are not logged in, or if you are, log out.
-1. Back on the Customers Portal page, click on [My Account](https://customers.gitlab.com/customers/edit) in the top menu.
+1. Back on the Customers Portal page, click [My Account](https://customers.gitlab.com/customers/edit) in the top menu.
-1. Under `Your GitLab.com account`, click on `Change linked account` button.
+1. Under `Your GitLab.com account`, click the `Change linked account` button.
-1. Have the user you want associated log into their [GitLab.com](https://gitlab.com) account.
+1. Have the user you want associated log in to their [GitLab.com](https://gitlab.com) account.

-### Types of Subscription

-Please take a look at the [Subscribe to GitLab](../README.md#subscribe-to-gitlab) information for the types of subscriptions.

-### Self-Managed: Apply Your License File

-After purchase, the license file is sent to the email address tied to the Customers portal account, which needs to be [uploaded to the GitLab instance](../user/admin_area/license.md#uploading-your-license).

 ### GitLab.com: Associate Your Namespace with Your Subscription